OssyCA/Lab-7-OOP-Generic-collections/README.md

-working oop and Generic collections like List, and Que.
+working oop and Generic collections like List and Stack .